ParZikun/cards-cartel/PROJECT_UPGRADE_PLAN.md

     4.  **Schema Migration:** Use `Alembic` (SQLAlchemy's migration tool) to create a script that generates the database schema (tables, columns, etc.) in the new PostgreSQL database.
     5.  **Data Migration:** Create a one-time Python script to read all data from the old `cards.db` SQLite file and insert it into the new PostgreSQL database.

-### 1.2.
-Evolve Backend Architecture

--   **Goal:** Refine the backend architecture to better support a separate web frontend and background workers.
--   **Proposal:** Move towards a more defined Service-Oriented Architecture.
-    -   **`Worker Service` (current `bot` container):** Its sole responsibility will be background tasks: watching Magic Eden for new listings, processing items from a queue, and running the reaper/re-analyzer task.
-    -   **`Web API Service` (current `api` container):** This will be a dedicated web server (e.g., using FastAPI) that the future Next.js dashboard will communicate with.
-Its only job is to read data from the PostgreSQL database and present it via API endpoints (e.g., `/api/v1/deals`).
-It will not contain any scraping or bot logic.
--   **Why:** This separation of concerns makes the system much cleaner, easier to maintain, and allows us to scale the web application and the background worker independently.

-### 1.3 Add Certificate to the API so that we can read it officially from https and not http so it is more secure
+### 1.2 Add Certificate to the API so that we can read it officially from https and not http so it is more secure

 ----